Types, values and operations

 for all <var> among <list> we have <expr>booleantrue if all elements of list satisfy <expr>

-<expr> for <var> among <list>listElement-wise mapping, creating a new list with <expr>
+map each <var> among <list> to <expr>listElement-wise mapping, creating a new list with <expr>

 list of <var> among <list> such that <expr>listCreates a new list with only the elements satisfying <expr>

-<expr1> for <var> among <list> such that <expr2>listCombines the filter and map (see two last operations)
+map each <var> among <list> such that <expr1> to `listCombines the filter and map (see two last operations)

 <list1> ++ <list2>listConcatenate two lists